Manta-Network/docs/docs/guides/npo/How to Mint zkSBT in Manta Pacific.md

-# How to Mint zkSBT in Manta Pacific
+# How to Mint zkSBT on Manta Pacific

 1.  install zksbt JS SDK